leoelios/megasena-scrapping/README.md

 ## Libraries and Frameworks

-- PuppeteerJs
+- PuppeteerJs (Chrome automation)
-- Axios
+- Axios (GET and POST requests)
-- Cheerio
+- Cheerio (Manipulation of data returned of Axios and Puppeteer)

 ## ✍ Pre-requisites